 Following the August 8, 2012 launch of the new City of Vancouver website, I joined the City of Vancouver Director of Web Redevelopment Laurie Best and Intentional Design's Rahel Bailie to discuss the information architecture and content strategy behind the new site in a joint presentation on August 14 at City Hall.

 From the event promotion...

 Early in August 2012, the City of Vancouver will unveil an entirely new vancouver.ca website.
-This is more than a website refresh – it’s a completely new website, built from the ground up with new technology and content strategies, to serve as the City of Vancouver’s user-centered presence on the web.
+This is more than a website refresh – it’s a completely new website, built from the ground up with new technology and content strategies, to serve as the City of Vancouver’s user-centred presence on the web.
 What’s unique about the City’s new site is the way we got to the radical redesign of the site.
-Employing a user-centered design process combined with a comprehensive content strategy, the City embarked on a path that is known for maximum benefits for users with maximum efficiencies for internal processes.
+Employing a user-centred design process combined with a comprehensive content strategy, the City embarked on a path that is known for maximum benefits for users with maximum efficiencies for internal processes.

 How did a team of content strategists rework a 60,000-page municipal website to bring it down to a fraction of the size while increasing its effectiveness?
 Come and learn how we placed the focus completely on the user.
 Presentations by Gordon Ross of OpenRoad (UX research & design) and Rahel Anne Bailie (content strategy).

 This session is a special cross-association event, bringing together user experience and content specialists.
 Be prepared to network with your peers from VanUE, the Content Strategy and Information Architecture meetup groups, HTCE, Third Tuesday, and Net Tuesdays.

 The presentation was essentially a reprise of my World IA Day keynote that I gave in February 2012, which you can read/view on our website.